javawizard/openrouter-balance/extension-progress.md

     - Loading spinner now only shows during manual refreshes
     - Automatic refreshes no longer show loading state
     - Added isManualRefresh parameter to refreshBalance function
+14. Added logging for all refreshes to the output channel, along with the reason why the refresh happened, and made the balance refresh reason mandatory and added a reason everywhere it's called
+15. Added a menu item to the status bar menu that automatically switches to the output channel in vscode's output view
+16. Logged errors that occur during refresh to the output channel
+17. Removed all console.log and console.error statements, replacing them with outputChannel logging for better user experience and debugging

 ## Current Status